20SHUBHAM/Mini-Project-Workshop-Image-Processing-methods-and-its-applications/README.md

 To install the libraries/dependencies: download the file requirements.txt.
 Then in a terminal, navigate to the location where the file is installed, using cd (path).

-Then, simply run: pip install -r requirements.txt.
+Then, simply run:

+`pip install -r requirements.txt`